Robinyo/serendipity-api/projects/spring-boot/docs/developer/build-management.md

 docker-compose up -d
 ```

-The OpenLDAP, Keycloak, PostgreSQL, pgAdmin, JasperReports and Serendipity API containers may take a minute or two to startup.
+The OpenLDAP, Keycloak, PostgreSQL, pgAdmin, JasperReports and Serendipity Server containers may take a minute or two to startup.

 You can check the status of the containers using the following command: